Ferez22/ze-stonks/backend/README.md

 The `database.py` file is the backbone for your PostgreSQL database.
 You can then go to the folder `/db`and add the classes and tables and logic for your database.

+## Local use the backend

+- go to `/docs` to access the openapi and test the endpoints